jamilharun/ecommerce_eac/README.md

 commands:
 npm install  ==> to install all modules listed in the package.json and its versions

+**Reminder**
+ask jamil the data for .env its important in order to run AUth0 and Sanity

 to run:
 npm run dev ===> to run local node server.